Have you ever wondered why thyme is one of the most popular herbs to grow in the garden? Well, I’ve got you covered.

 Many cultures have used the thyme plant for culinary, medicinal, and religious purposes.

-• The Romans were really the ones to introduce thyme to our palates.
-Due to its beautiful aroma and flavor, they added it as a flavoring for cheese and liqueurs.
+- The Romans were the ones who introduced thyme to our palates.
+Due to its beautiful aroma and flavor, it was added as a flavoring for cheese and liqueurs.

-• The Romans then, introduced it to Europe, where it was used for food preservation and flavor dishes.
+- The Romans then introduced it to Europe, where it was used for food preservation and flavoring dishes.

 To this day, thyme is used in a wide range of dishes, including game, fish, poultry, and eggs.
 In addition, it is used to flavor sauces, soups, and stews.